jamescarson3/ctls2017/docs/instructors.md

 **Brian Beck** explores protein:protein interactions with a mixture of structural bioinformatics and traditional molecular modeling.
 He is the embedded liaison from TACC to researchers in the Dallas/Forth Worth area and also helps researchers new to cloud-computing use NSF's JETSTREAM cloud-computing resource.

 **James Carson** applies image informatics to a variety of biomedical research projects across neuroscience, pulmonology, and genomics.
-James leverages high performance computing to work with extremely large images and to develop computational workflows to efficiently leverage different resources.
+James leverages HPC to work with extremely large images and to develop computational workflows to efficiently utilize resources.

 **Erik Ferlanti**